Easy Bike Repair Guide

 Replacing Brake Cables

-Brake cables wear out over time and need replacing.
-Remove the old cable by loosening the bolt that clamps it to the brake arm.
-Pull it through the housing and handlebar lever.
-Thread the new cable through the same path, ensuring it passes smoothly.
-Clamp it to the brake arm and adjust tension using the barrel adjuster.
-Test the brakes to make sure they engage properly.
+Brake cables wear out over time, and a frayed cable is something you don’t want to discover mid-ride.
+To replace one, loosen the bolt clamping the cable to the brake arm.
+Pull the old cable out through the housing and the handlebar lever.
+Thread the new cable back through the same path, making sure it slides smoothly without kinking.
+Clamp it at the brake arm and use the barrel adjuster to get the tension right.
+Give the brakes a few good squeezes to test.
+They should bite firmly and release cleanly.

 Replacing a Chain